Drifting by car, an adrenaline-pumping maneuver for true professionals

 The bell tower (or bell tower)

-The bell tower of the Duomo of Monza, with its 75 meters high , represents the "tip" of the city, a fundamental reference for all the inhabitants.
+The bell tower of the Monza Cathedral, with its 75 meters of height , represents the “tip” of the city, a fundamental reference for all the inhabitants.
 In the original structure the presence of the bell tower was not foreseen, which was instead added at the beginning of 1600, on the initiative of the archpriest Camillo Aulario.
-At the top of the bell tower there are 8 bells, dated 1741.
+At the top of the bell tower there are 8 bells, dating back to 1741.

 Visiting the Duomo of Monza: practical information

-In light of what has been said so far, a visit to the Duomo of Monza is truly an unavoidable stop.
-Here, then, is some practical information to better organize it.
+In light of what has been said so far, a visit to the Monza Cathedral is truly an unmissable stop.
+Here, then, is some practical information to help you organize it better.

 Opening time

-Monza Cathedral can be visited every day (except Mondays), from 9 to 13 and from 14 to 18.
-The Teodolinda Chapel, on the other hand, has slightly different hours, being open to the public from Tuesday to Saturday, from 9 to 18, and on Sunday, from 14 to 18.
+Monza Cathedral can be visited every day (except Mondays), from 9am to 1pm and from 2pm to 6pm.
+The Chapel of Teodolinda, however, has slightly different hours, being open to the public from Tuesday to Saturday, from 9 am to 6 pm, and on Sunday, from 2 pm to 6 pm.

 Guided tours

 The main tourist attractions of the Monza Cathedral can also be visited with the help of a guide.
-All information on guided tours can be found on the museum's website
+All information on guided tours can be found on Museum website

 How to reach the Duomo of Monza and where to park

-The Duomo is located in the historic center, within a restricted traffic area.
+The Duomo is located in the historic center, within a limited traffic zone.
 To reach it, therefore, it is necessary to leave your car in one of the paid parking lots adjacent to the historic center.
 From there you can easily continue on foot.

 Visit Monza with the City Passport